jozu-ai/kitops/README.md

 **[Kitfile](./docs/src/docs/kitfile/kf-overview.md):** A ModelKit is defined by a Kitfile - your AI/ML project's blueprint.
 It uses YAML to describe where to find each of the artifacts that will be packaged into the ModelKit.
 Reading the Kitfile gives you a quick understanding of what's involved in each AI project.

 **[Kit CLI](./docs/src/docs/cli/cli-reference.md):** The Kit CLI not only enables users to create, manage, run, and deploy ModelKits -- it lets you pull only the pieces you need.
 Just need the serialized model for deployment?
 Use `unpack --model`, or maybe you just want the training datasets? `unpack --datasets`.

+You can pull pre-made ModelKits from [Jozu Hub](https://jozu.ml/discover).

 ## 🚀 Try Kit in under 15 Minutes